Linux Tutorial

 By default, the ~/.zprofile

-configuration file does not exist for a user on a new Mac.
+configuration files do NOT exist for a user on a new Mac.
 You’ll need to manually create the file in your home directory to properly configure your development environment.

 You can create a new file from the command line with the touch